 No matter how many coffees you knock back the following morning, there's no denying that a lack of sleep negatively impacts your motivation along with your wellbeing.
-By working from home, you give yourself the opportunity to have a longer snooze by cutting out the time it would have taken you to get ready and make your commute.
+By working from home, you give yourself the opportunity to set a better routine by getting back the time usually lost to the commute.
 This means less stress on nights when you can't get to bed early or can't seem to fall asleep, as well as higher productivity levels the next day.

 On the flip side of this, working from home may also present an opportunity to start your working day earlier, meaning you can clock off earlier too.
 Either way, flexible working hours can greatly improve your work-life balance.

 Without thinking about it, we can spend quite a lot of money on work-related costs.
 From petrol or public transport fees to make the commute, to indirect costs such as laundry and dry-cleaning of work clothes, the monetary cost of working can start to add up.

 By working at home at least one day a week, you can cut back on expenses that are otherwise unavoidable.
 For instance, workers with children may find they're able to reduce or forgo childcare arrangements.
 (Perhaps a bonus for after coronavirus has its run!)